norlen/Digiprime/README.md

 ### Seeding

-To seed 100 offers with varying sectors, types and prices.
+To seed 100 offers with varying sectors, types, and prices.
 Run

 ```bash
 npm run seed